MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ### VM sizing recommendations

-SAS deployments often use these VM SKUs:
+SAS deployments often use the following VM SKUs:

+#### Edsv4-series

-- Edsv4-series VMs are the default SAS machines.
+VMs in the Edsv4-series are the default SAS machines.
 They offer these features:

 - Constrained cores.
 With many machines in this series, you can constrain the VM vCPU count.
 - A good CPU-to-memory ratio.
 - A high-throughput locally attached disk.
 I/O speed is important for folders like `SASWORK` and the Cloud Analytics Services (CAS) cache that SAS uses for temporary files.

+#### M-series

-- Many workloads use M-series VMs, including:
+Many workloads use M-series VMs, including:

 - SAS Programming Runtime Environment (SPRE) implementations that use a Viya approach to software architecture.
 - Certain SAS Grid workloads.

 M-series VMs offer these features:

 - Constrained cores
-  - A large amount of memory, which works well for heavy memory-based workloads
+- Up to 3.8 TiB of memory, suited for workloads that use a large amount of memory
-  - High throughput to remote disks, which works well for the `SASWORK` folder
+- High throughput to remote disks, which works well for the `SASWORK` folder when the locally available disk is insufficient

+#### Lsv2

-- Certain environments use Lsv2 VMs.
+Certain environments use Lsv2 VMs.
 In particular, implementations that require fast I/O speed and a large amount of memory benefit from this type of machine.
-Examples include systems that heavily use the `SASWORK` folder or the CAS cache.
+Examples include systems that make heavy use of the `SASWORK` folder or the CAS cache.

 > [!NOTE]
-> SAS has optimized its services for use with the Intel Math Kernel Library (MKL).
+> SAS optimizes its services for use with the Intel Math Kernel Library (MKL).
 >
 > - With math-heavy workloads, avoid VMs that don't use Intel processors.
 > - When selecting a CPU, validate how the MKL performs on it.

 > [!WARNING]
 > When possible, avoid using Lsv2 VMs.
-With this type of machine, CPU generations can differ among nodes in a cluster.
+The CPU generation in this type of VM can vary from one node to another within a cluster.

-With Azure, you can scale SAS Viya 4.0 systems on demand:
+With Azure, you can scale SAS Viya 4.0 systems on demand to meet deadlines:

 - By increasing the compute capacity of the node pool.
 - By using the AKS [Cluster Autoscaler](/azure/aks/cluster-autoscaler) to add nodes and scale horizontally.
-- By temporarily scaling up infrastructure to meet deadlines by accelerating an SAS workload.
+- By temporarily scaling up infrastructure to accelerate a SAS workload.

 With Viya 3.5 and Grid workloads, Azure doesn't support horizontal or vertical scaling.

 ### Network and VM placement considerations

 SAS workloads are often chatty.
 As a result, they can transfer a significant amount of data.
-With all SAS platforms, follow these recommendations to reduce chatter:
+With all SAS platforms, follow these recommendations to reduce the effects of chatter:

 - Deploy SAS and storage platforms on the same virtual network.
 This approach reduces peering costs.
 - Place SAS nodes in a [proximity placement group](/azure/virtual-machines/co-location) to reduce latency between nodes.
 - When possible, deploy SAS nodes and VM-based data storage platforms in the same proximity placement group.
 - Deploy SAS and storage appliances in the same availability zone to avoid cross-zone latency.

 SAS has specific fully qualified domain name (FQDN) requirements for VMs.
 Set machine FQDNs correctly, and ensure that domain name system (DNS) services are working.
-You can set the names by using Azure DNS.
+You can set the names with Azure DNS.
 You can also edit the `hosts` file in the `etc` configuration folder.

 > [!NOTE]
 > Turn on accelerated networking on all nodes in the SAS deployment.
 When you turn this feature off, performance suffers significantly.
 >
 > To turn on accelerated networking on a VM, follow these steps:
 >
-> 1. Run this command in the Azure CLI to stop the VM:
+> 1. Run this command in the Azure CLI to deallocate the VM:
 >
 >    `az vm deallocate --resource-group <resource_group_name> --name <VM_name>`
 > 1. Turn off the VM.